elanatframework/Code_behind/README.md

 # Code_behind
 This library is a programming model based on the MVC structure, which provides the possibility of creating dynamic aspx files (similar to .NET standard) in .NET Core and has high serverside independence.
-<b>Soon we will expand this project so that in future versions you can experience both MVC and Code-Behind without coding in the view.</b>
+Soon we will expand this project so that in future versions you can experience both MVC and Code-Behind without coding in the view.

 ![aspx file in .NET Core](https://github.com/elanatframework/Code_behind/assets/111444759/e5375793-31b2-4465-966a-1c3f5d7d03a1)

-By using Code_behind, we will soon migrate [Elanat framework](https://elanat.net) from .NET Standard to .NET Core; during the migration, if we need to have simpler coding and need more maneuvers to do coding, we will add new features to Code_behind.
+Big surprise, the new version of [Elanat](https://elanat.net) is prepared on .NET Core and the new source will be released in August 2023.
+Elanat is the largest system ever migrated from .NET Standard to .NET Core.
+[Elanat](https://github.com/elanatframework/Elanat) migration is done by using Code_behind infrastructure.

 We added Code_behind in Nuget so that you can access it easily.
 You can use it in: